EDIT 2021-07-04 17:40 CET: Added redacted screenshots of exploit traffic

-Thank you Visma for extracting traffic data from your DarkTrace appliances and provide it to us for investigation.
+Thank you Visma for extracting traffic data from your DarkTrace appliances and providing it to us for investigation.

-Truesec have confirmed the complete exploit chain and produced a working proof-of-concept exploit.
+Truesec has confirmed the complete exploit chain and produced a working proof-of-concept exploit.
 The following vulnerabilities were chained in the exploit:

 - Authentication Bypass

 - Arbitrary File Upload

 Attack Kill Chain

 We want to share an IP address that we have identified, used to launch the exploit: